Diamond Prices explained

 More or less, the chart sets the standard in the industry and is used by merchants to determine the diamond price.

-While carat is obviously the number one consideration as you’ve seen already, other characteristics may be determining for the diamond price as well.
+While carat is the number one consideration as you’ve seen already, other characteristics may be decisive for the diamond price as well.
 Loose stones are all unique.
-There are dozens of permutations out there and each one has at least some impact on the diamond price.
+There are dozens of permutations out there, and each one has at least some impact on the diamond price.

 If you’re considering the purchase of a loose stone and you’re wondering about the factors that may potentially have an impact on the sum you’ll have to pay, keep the following in mind:

-Cut: this is the second of the four Cs – the criteria used to determine the quality of diamonds.
+- Cut: this is the second of the four Cs – the criteria used to determine the quality of diamonds.
 As such, the cut will have an impact on the diamond price.
 The cut is determining for the manner in which a diamond will reflect light and thus – for its brilliance.
-A well-cut diamond tends to be much more desirable than a stone that isn’t characterised by a lot of sparkle.
+A well-cut diamond tends to be much more desirable than a stone that isn’t characterized by a lot of sparkle.
 Diamonds come with a cut grade in the range from poor to excellent according to GIA.
-Stones that are classified either as very good or excellent in terms of cut will be much more expensive than poor cut stones.
+Stones that are classified either as very good or excellent regarding cut will be much more expensive than poor cut stones.

-Clarity: the third C also has an impact on the value of loose stones.
-Cloudiness, spots and cracks are all imperfections that interfere with the clarity of a diamond.
-As such, they can easily bring the diamond price down.
-Imperfections are usually examined during an inspection that’s carried out prior to buying the stone.
+- Clarity: the third C also has an impact on the value of loose stones.
+Cloudiness, spots, and cracks are all imperfections that interfere with the clarity of a diamond.
+As such, they can quickly bring the diamond price down.
+Flaws are usually examined during an inspection that’s carried out before buying the stone.
 If any defects are noticed, these could easily become grounds for demanding a price reduction.

-Shape: there are many shapes out there to choose among – oval, princess, round, cushion and emerald are just a few of the options.
+- Shape: there are many shapes out there to choose among – oval, princess, round, cushion and emerald are just a few of the options.
 Just like the other characteristics already mentioned, the shape can contribute to the brilliance of the stone and impact its price.
-Round ones tend to be the most popular variety with round one carat diamonds making the bulk of purchases.
-The high demand has contributed to a higher price for round stones.
-In addition, a lot of raw material is removed to give the diamond such a shape, which means that the process is highly wasteful in comparison to how other shapes come into existence.
+Round ones tend to be the most popular variety with round one-carat diamonds making the bulk of purchases.
+The high demand has contributed to a higher cost for round stones.
+Also, a lot of raw material is removed to give the diamond such a shape, which means that the process is highly wasteful in comparison to how other forms come into existence.

-As we already mentioned, there exists a reference price chart for loose diamonds that is being used by professionals.
-It is called the rapaport price chart
+As we already mentioned, there exists a reference price chart for loose diamonds that are being used by professionals.
+It is called the Rapaport price chart

 It is updated every Friday and represents the current market value of diamonds.